January 26, 15h, Allan Tucker

 Abstract: Informed driving is increasingly becoming a key feature to increase the sustainability of taxi companies.
 The sensors installed in each vehicle are providing new opportunities to automatically discover knowledge, which in return deliver information for real-time decision-making.
 Intelligent transportation systems for taxi dispatching and for finding time-saving route are already exploring this sensing data.
 This paper introduces a novel methodology to predict the spatial distribution of taxi-passenger for a short-term time horizon using streaming data.
 Firstly, the information was aggregated into a histogram time series.
 Then, three time series forecasting techniques were combined to originate a prediction.
 Such techniques are able to learn in real-time by their incremental characteristics.
 Consequently, they easily react to bursty or unexpected events.
 Experimental tests were conducted using the online data transmitted by 441 vehicles of a fleet running in the city of Porto, Portugal.
 The results demonstrated that the proposed framework can provide an effective insight on the spatio-temporal distribution of taxi-passenger demand for a 30 minutes horizon.

-Presenter: Pedro Abreu
+Presenter: Pedro Abreu,

 Colaborator of João Mendes Moreira